GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (235).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary phase, you incur 1d2-1 points of spell sickness.
 You are prone during this time.

+#### Wet Globe

+**Minimum Tier**: 3

+**Casting Time**: 2 actions

+**Range**: 10 yards

+**Duration**: Concentration

+**Effect**: You produce a a globe of strange fluid which hovers at a point you designate within range.
+It stretches out 2 yards.
+It does not function like most expected fluids.
+The globe cannot be bypassed except by creatures with a swim speed.
+Their movement within the globe is divided by the spell's tier.
+Creatures/objects which might normally float on water are instead pulled into the center of the globe.
+Creatures which normally sink in water or similar liquids cannot pass the globe at all.
+No creature can breathe within the globe.
+Projectiles that pass through the globe treat the distance traveled within as being multiplied by 10.

+A creature pulled into the globe can attempt to wrestle free if it has a swim speed by using their reaction when attempting to move.
+This is a [Body] Athletics check.
+The DV is equal to double the spell's tier plus the points of success on the spellcheck.
+If it cannot clear the sphere with its movement, it is returned to the center.

+The globe evaporates when you leave range of it, unless your spellcheck was a critical success.

+The fluid cannot be removed from the globe or consumed.

+**At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefits noted above, for each tier beyond minimum- you may chose to either increase the range by 3 yards or the size of the globe by 1 yard.

+**Critical Failure**: You have created the globe and trapped yourself in it for a number of rounds equal to the points of failure.
+Anytime you would move, you may expend your reaction to try to swim out of it if you have a swim speed.
+The DV of this is triple the spell's tier + the points of failure on the spellcheck.
+A success only barely grants any movement, reducing the number of rounds you would be trapped by 1.
+You may also expend your action by taking on a level of fatigue to perform such a check.

 #### Wicked Ray